langhorst/justinlanghorst.com/content/posts/2023/lawns-into-meadows/index.md

 ## Five Things.

 We deserve a better goto, a better default landscaping choice than the standard American lawn.
-One that not only consumes considerably less water, fertilizer and maintenance, but one that increases biodiversity, enriches soil health, and removes carbon dioxide from the atmosphere simultaneously.
+One that not only consumes considerably less water, fertilizer and maintenance, but one that increases biodiversity, enriches soil health, and simultaneously removes carbon dioxide from the atmosphere.

 We deserve a landscaping choice for our suburban land that is not only sustainable, but regenerative --- a net positive.

-Luckily we have one: meadows, or as we typically refer to them in the blackland prairie ecoregion of Texas --- prairies.
+Luckily we have one: *meadows*, or as we typically refer to them in the blackland prairie ecoregion of Texas: *prairies*.

 ### 1. Meadows allow the earth to heal itself.
 Meadows are extremely proficient at storing carbon in the soil, giving back to the earth much more than they take.
 One might refer to a meadow as a regenerative landscape.